llogan382/learning/newDevQs.md

 - components
 - Express.
 What do you know about Express?
 - Many "ads" as third parties.
-What would he do?
+What would he do to maintain continuity?
 - Have you worked with the REST API much?
-Teach me.
+- How to debug while upgrading?